-Certain factors can tell you how well your transplant was performed or how well you have cared for it, while other elements may indicate changes related to age, such as greying, thinning out, and hair shedding.
+Certain factors can tell you how well your hair transplant surgery was performed or how well you have cared for it.
+Other elements may indicate hair changes that are related to age.
+These may include greying, thinning out, and hair shedding.

 This article will look at some real patient photos of hair transplants after 10 years and cover some of the most frequently asked questions.